Original Flipbook: https://www.instructables.com/id/Handmade_Flipbook/

 Teachers!
 Did you use this instructable in your classroom?

 Add a Teacher Note to share how you incorporated it into your lesson.

-Nothing much changed in how I obtained the individual frames from the video - please see my other instructable ( http://www.instructables.com/id/Handmade_Flipbook/ ) for how this was done.
+Nothing much changed in how I obtained the individual frames from the video - please see my other instructable ( https://www.instructables.com/id/Handmade_Flipbook/ ) for how this was done.

 (I'm also testing out some free software to do the video frame grabs and create the individual framed images shown here.
 As soon as I find some that works, I'll post another instructable showing you how to use it.)

 Just a summary: I used Pinnacle 12 to grab individual frames from a 3.5 seconds worth of video.
 I've found that a once inch tall stack of images is about 90-100 pictures - anything thicker than 1 inch and the flip effect just isn't that great unless you get really good at sliding your thumb back as you flip... experimentation seems to indicate a stack no thicker than the length measured from the tip of your thumb to the first joint works best.

 After grabbing the individual frames, the first time-consuming portion starts - pulling each image into my graphics software (I use Flash to take advantage of layers, but you might also look at Inkscape - free OpenSource software that supports layers and exports to JPEG).
 When done, you'll have a large collection like this...

 You may notice in this that I've included the frame number on the left and right side of each image.
 My initial plan was to drill the photos in full 4x6 size before cutting them out.
 My first flipbook ended up having the number messed up by the drilling.